 Currently Ireland has a young and developing renewable energy market.
 It produces 30% of total energy consumption from renewable energy sources.
 Although this is a substantial percentage considering our position several years ago, Ireland is still far behind in reducing greenhouse gas emissions from other sources.

-Ireland is finally realizing its unique potential for renewable energy growth.
+We are finally realizing our unique potential for renewable energy growth.
 Situated on the edge of Europe bordering the Atlantic Ocean, Ireland is positioned in a way that allows for high exposure to wind as an energy source.
 There has also been recent plans to further investment into solar farms, offshore wind farms and tidal and wave energy, all sources which could help reduce Ireland's greenhouse gas emissions.

 For more information on the status of different types of renewable energy in Ireland please visit the respective renewable energy pages via the links below.